marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 As usage Java Spring security config feature http.authorizeRequests().
 And, as result, "excluded" from login-form.

-With this kind of project-application this is possible by:
+With this kind of project-application this is possible:
--> by mistake (like addition to css-access with not proper design);
+-> by mistake (like addition to css-access exclusion via not proper design);
 -> or specially for "debug", but does not removed after the release;

 So, page available at http://127.0.0.1:8080/hidden